This Is Why You Should Never Drink A McDonald’s Shamrock Shake

 Many of us have chronic systemic inflammation for years before its symptoms become apparent or clinically significant.
 The shakes and lifestyle you choose now will impact your health in the future.
 Dr. Francis Collins, director of the National Institutes of Health (NIH), once said that “genetics loads the gun, and environment pulls the trigger.”
 I strongly believe there is truth in this statement.

+I want you to become more educated on the food system and what is on menus.
 Knowing the ingredients in the food you eat allows you the freedom to choose whether you will feed disease or fight it.
 Numerous things we come into contact with daily (traditional Western Diet, sedentary lifestyle, non-organic meats and veggies, depression, anger, stress and anxiety, cigarettes, alcohol and pollution) already contribute to chronic inflammation within the body.
 Why drink this chemical cocktail and add another trigger to the list?

 Now do you understand why I think you should never drink a McDonald’s Shamrock Shake?

 Be good to your body – make your own shamrock shake

 If you are jonesing for a green, sweet-treat and care about your health, please stay away from McDonald’s and create your own Shamrock Shake.
 Here are three healthy alternatives:

 - Traditional homemade shamrock shake recipe by me, Jen/Bamboo Core Fitness